affandyfandy/java-fahira/Assignment5.md

 In the eager initialization approach, the Singleton instance is created at the time of class loading.
 This approach is simple and thread-safe but it may create the instance even if it's not needed.
 ```
 public class EagerSingleton {
+    // The static final instance variable holds the single instance of the EagerSingleton class.
     private static final EagerSingleton instance = new EagerSingleton();

     private EagerSingleton() { }

+    // Returns the single instance of the EagerSingleton class.
     public static EagerSingleton getInstance() {
         return instance;
     }